MicrosoftDocs/data-api-builder-docs/data-api-builder/transactions-behavior.md

 MySQL| No
 PostgreSQL| No

-For MsSQL database type, the read transaction waits for the write transaction to complete.
-For MySQL and PostgreSql database types, the read transaction doesn't wait until the completion of the write transaction.
+For Azure SQL or SQL Server, the read transaction waits for the write transaction to complete.
+For MySQL and PostgreSQL database types, the read transaction doesn't wait until the completion of the write transaction.

 ### Long running read transaction and a write transaction